 Wanderlust is my patrimony.
-Since I was born I have never lived anyplace for more than a few years.
+Since I was born, I have never lived in any place for more than a few years.
 In an itinerant life of crossing countries and continents, I have loved many places.
 Just not for long.
 The song of elsewhere was always strongest.

 Living in Venice was one of those.

 When we first married, my wife and I had attempted to forge some stability.
 We had met while traveling Europe and then pretended to be real grown-ups.
 Got engaged, married, and moved back home to America.
 We settled down, started a business, and bought a house.
 We did all this because it seemed what we were supposed to do, what we were supposed to want.

 These things that we'd acquired were what we believed we were supposed to want.
 They were, it seemed, the very things that real grown-ups were expected to have.
 But when we looked around at the tangible trappings of the lives we'd built, they felt like exactly that to us: trappings.